salesforce-marketingcloud/salesforce-cms-content/README.md

 * Must have a working Heroku Account to host app
 * Select the Deploy to Heroku button below
 * Fill out the environment variables
-	* clientID - uClient ID from Salesforce connected app.
+	* clientID - Client ID from Salesforce connected app.
   * limit - Number of results to return, maximum 100
 * Create an Installed Package and add a component type of Custom Content Block.
 Use the Heroku app URL as the Endpoint URL when configuring this component.